History of Chennakesava Temple

 Deity and Sculptures of Chennakesava Temple

-Of the three shrines of Chennakesava Temple, one shrine has the image of the god Keshava, but the image is missing from the sanctum.
-The other two shrines house images of Janardhana and Venugopala (all three images are forms of the Hindu god Vishnu).
-This is strictly a Vaishnava temple and there are no depictions of any forms of the Hindu God, Lord Shiva or Mahadeva
+Of the three shrines of Chennakesava Temple, one shrine has the image of the God Keshava, but the image is missing from the sanctum.
+The other two shrines house images of Janardhana and Venugopala (all three images are forms of the Hindu God Vishnu).
+This is strictly a Vaishnava temple and there are no depictions of any forms of the Hindu God, Lord Shiva or Mahadeva.

-Other sculptures of Chennakesava Temple include of depictions of affluence of that age including members of the royal family riding richly decorated chariots, soldiers and commoners riding horses, camel drawn vehicles, dancers, musicians, hunters armed with bows and arrows and accompanied by their dogs, all heading for a hunt.
+Other sculptures of Chennakesava Temple include depictions of affluence of that age including members of the royal family riding richly decorated chariots, soldiers and commoners riding horses, camel drawn vehicles, dancers, musicians, hunters armed with bows and arrows and accompanied by their dogs, all heading for a hunt.

 There are sculptures in Chennakesava Temple of royal palaces protected by armed guards, intricate carvings of jewellery, such as pendants, necklaces, waistbands and rings and of woman sporting hair styles that were in vogue.

 Chennakesava Temple is located in Somanathapura town.
 It is located about 35 km from Mysuru and 137 km from Bengaluru.
 There are many buses from Bengaluru, Mysuru and Srirangapatnam to Somanathapura.